Early Learning Ideas

 If you are making a full recipe of the quick playdough, add 15 red, 15 yellow, and 3 blue drops.
 This should give you a nice rich brown, and you can add more coloring if you desire.

-You can also try to used brown tempera paint to color your playdough.
+You can also try to use brown tempera paint to color your playdough.
 I used tempera to create a lighter brown in one of the batches pictured below.
 It created kind of a pinky color for me and I didn’t like it very much.
 I’m sure that the color will differ by the kind and color of brown tempera that you use.
-Let me know if you have luck with this.
+Let me know if you have any luck with this.

 I added some potting soil to create the darker brown ball in the above picture.
-It was the perfect addition to these construction-themed math mats and a construction themed invitation to play.
+It was the perfect addition to these construction-themed math mats and a construction-themed invitation to play.

 Gray Playdough